OBSD-Homelab/OBSD-Homelab/docs/lego/index.md

 | `0640` | `_lego` | `_lego` | `/etc/ssl/homelab.key` |
 | `0644` | `_lego` | `_lego` | `etc/ssl/homelab.crt`  |

 If managing certificates manually, create a `_lego` user account prior to running the OBSD Homelab setup.
-After generating the certificates, copy them to the above location with the correct permissions.
-This is important as the `_lego` group is used by services to access the protected private key.
+After generating the certificates, copy them to the above location with the correct owner/group/permissions.
+The `_lego` group is used by services to access the protected private key.